onap/doc/docs/guides/onap-operator/cloud_site/openstack/index.rst

 ::

-  kubectl -n onap delete onap-so-so-bpmn-infra-79fdf6f9d5-t8qr4
+  kubectl -n onap delete po onap-so-so-bpmn-infra-79fdf6f9d5-t8qr4

 Then, wait for the pod to restart.
 To check: